-Finally, they all return to the farm in Iowa where the long dead players inquire whether they’re in heaven and Ray’s brother-in-law inquires about Ray’s sanity as he prepares to foreclose the farm.
+Finally, they all return to the farm in Iowa where the long-deceased players inquire whether or not they’re in heaven and Ray’s brother-in-law inquires about Ray’s sanity as he prepares to foreclose the farm.
 And then, it happens, Jones’ character, a novelist who loves baseball, explains in a stirring speech why the game is so compelling, why “people will come, Ray” to watch the games and save the farm, if only everyone believes in the magic of the game.

 If “Field of Dreams” has a ghostly, ethereal feel, the Natural is almost super-natural in its tale of disgrace, lost dreams and redemption.
 Released in 1984 and starring Robert Redford as Roy Hobbs, the star-crossed baseball star who reclaims his tattered career playing for the hard-luck New York Knights in the 1930s, the Natural was based – mostly – on the Bernard Malamud classic novel of the same name.

 The movie quite famously takes some liberties with Malamud’s original story, especially the way the big one-game playoff for the National League title ends, but hey, it’s Hollywood and who wants to leave a baseball movie depressed?
 That’s what “Bang the Drum Slowly” is for.

 After Hobbs’ promising career as a young pitcher is derailed by a mysterious woman with a gun, Hobbs attempts a comeback as a hitter with the Knights, the worst team in the National League, run into ruin by shady owners trying to keep ownership away from the manager Pop Fisher (Wilfred Brimley), who stands to take over team control in the event of winning the pennant.